-Artistic Director and acclaimed French cellist Cécilia Tsan will lead this brief series of two concerts on Sunday, August, 1.
-Her prolific career began at the tender age of five and includes concert performances around the world, both as a soloist, but also as a chamber musician.
-As one of 109 women chosen to receive a French Marianne Award for inclusion in the Panthéon in Paris, you can rest assured the fourth season of events at Mount Wilson Observatory will be nothing short of incredible.
+Leading these cosmic concerts is Artistic Director and acclaimed French cellist Cécilia Tsan who will open the series with Rachel Mellis on flute Martin Chalifour on violin and Victor de Almeida on the viola.
+Tsan’s prolific career began at the tender age of five and includes concert performances worldwide, both as a soloist and chamber musician.
+As one of 109 women chosen to receive a French Marianne Award for inclusion in the Panthéon in Paris, you can rest assured the fifth series at Mount Wilson Observatory will be nothing short of incredible.

 Featured Image: Cripell via Flickr